Learning Structured Robot Policies from Vision-Language Models via Synthetic Neuro-Symbolic Supervision: Model Training

 To address the challenges of computational opacity ($P_4$), we utilize \textbf{Pixtral-12B}~\cite{agrawal2024pixtral12b} as our foundational vision-language backbone.
 This open-source model integrates a 400M-parameter vision encoder with a 12B-parameter multimodal decoder.
 We employ \textbf{Low-Rank Adaptation (LoRA)}~\cite{hu2021loralowrankadaptationlarge} to specialize this general-purpose backbone for structured Behavior Tree synthesis.

 To maximize the model's capacity for complex logical reasoning and symbolic arithmetic, we target a \textbf{heavy module configuration}.
 Unlike lite configurations that only adapt Attention layers, our implementation injects trainable low-rank matrices into the query, key, value, and output projections ($q, k, v, o$), alongside the Multi-Layer Perceptron (MLP) \texttt{gate\_proj}, \texttt{up\_proj}, and \texttt{down\_proj} modules.
 The model deployed for our real-world robotic experiments (Sec.~\ref{Sec: real-world}) was configured with a rank $r=16$, a scaling factor $\alpha=32$, and a dropout rate of $0.05$.
 This configuration effectively balances task-specific adaptation with the preservation of the base model's multimodal knowledge (Sec.~\ref{tab:ablation}).
+While closed-source frontier models like Gemini could theoretically generate these trees via in-context learning, deploying a 12B-parameter open-weights model addresses the critical robotic constraints of computational opacity and network latency ($P_4$).
+By distilling the structured task decomposition under constrained symbolic grammars of a massive foundation model into Pixtral-12B via constrained synthetic data, we yield an architecture capable of deterministic, low-latency, and entirely local execution on edge-deployable hardware, safeguarding proprietary factory environments from cloud dependency.